 Sec.
-126.604. - Semi-monthly payments to certified JSEBs.
+126.605.
+Semi-monthly payments to certified JSEBs.

-The City shall pay certified JSEBs semi-monthly, upon proper payment application to the applicable City Department.
-City Departments are to perform all necessary inspections and otherwise endeavor to ensure that prompt review and as applicable approval of certified JSEB work is completed within four days of receipt of invoice.
-The City shall pay all approved invoices from certified JSEBs within three business days of receipt by the Finance and Administration Department.
+The City shall pay certified JSEBs semi-monthly, upon proper application to the applicable City Department.
+City Departments are to perform all necessary inspections and otherwise endeavor to ensure that prompt review and as applicable approval of certified JSEB work is paid within four days of receipt of invoice.
+The City shall pay all approved invoices within three business days of receipt by the Administration and Finance Department.
 City Departments shall provide monthly statements to the Director identifying the timing of JSEB payments for contracts within their departments.
-These statements are to be organized and provided to the Mayor, with a copy to the City's Chief Administrative Officer ("CAO"), quarterly by the Director.
+These statements are to be organized and provided to the Mayor, with a copy to the City's Chief Operating Officer ("COO"), quarterly by the Director.
 Prime contractors shall be obligated to pay subcontractors within three days of receipt from the City of funds, and must confirm payment to the City.
 Subcontractors will be notified by the City when a payment application from a prime contractor has been submitted reflecting work performed by a subcontractor.